This site updates at 1 a.m. Pacific time every day⌗

 The backbone of the site are the lists of package updates that the CentOS Project (and by extreme proxy Red Hat) doesn’t provide in human-readable (and distributed) format.

-Even though I complained about it plenty, it turns out that CentOS community manager Rich Bowen had already written and distributed a Python script that pulls XML generated by the project and turns it into HTML and plain text that can be read.
+Even though I complained about it plenty, it turns out that now former CentOS community manager Rich Bowen had already written and distributed a Python script that pulls XML generated by the project and turns it into HTML and plain text that can be read.

 For a while, I was using Rich’s script on my own Stream-powered desktop to generate the HTML and then create Hugo blog entries that contained the package-update information and upload them to my main Hugo blog.

 I would run Rich’s script every day so I wouldn’t miss any changes.
 After doing this for weeks, I decided to try to write a script that would do the whole thing for me (and you).

 I finally did it.
 I wrote a server-side Bash script that automatically produces a blog entry when there are package updates.
 (I will open-source the script when I get it in better shape.)

 For now I copied some of my previous blog posts about CentOS onto this site, and I’m thinking about doing more CentOS content, whether that be traditional news posts or opinions, or just links to what others are writing.